-How start-up companies should consider the impact of branding and invest in it from the start
+Start-up companies should invest in their branding from the start

 Entrepreneurs are passionate about their products and meeting start-ups at the beginning of their journey, it’s impossible not to admire these people’s skill, dedication and belief in their product.

 For a lot of start-up businesses, a logo, or their packaging will be the key expression of the brand – but branding itself is far deeper than simply a nice pack or logo.

 To create a successful brand, a great product or service is essential.
 But a brand is not based on product alone.
 A brand is bigger than that: it’s an attitude, a personality, particular energy, and an experience.
 In the early days, it’s what gives your product presence in a room and invites people to give it a try.

 Perhaps think of the brand as a person and the packaging and communications as their clothes giving them a unique personality.
 So, while the essential personality traits stay the same, the brand can dress up or down for different occasions and keep up with trends.
 If you’re clear about who or what your brand is, dressing it becomes much easier.